-72% of the respondents cited newspaper as trustworthy source, followed by Television (65%) and Whatsapp (59%).
-Figure 9 represents preferred media in terms of source of information regarding COVID-1
+72% of the respondents cited newspaper as trustworthy source, followed by Television 65% and Whatsapp 59%. in Figure 9 represents preferred media in terms of source of information regarding COVID-19.

-Figure 9: Most Trusted Medium of Information (Multiple responses allowed) (N=2645)
+Figure 9: Trusted media regarding information on COVID-19 (Multiple responses allowed) (N=5002)

-Radio is considered as the most trusted source of information by the communities.
-94% and 90% believe on Ministry of Health website.
+Radio is considered as the most trusted source of information by 94% and 90% believe on Ministry of Health website.